 It is always a good idea to carry cutting equipment just in case someone gets snagged in fishing line.
-There are many different types so bring in a selection for the students to see.
+The course instructor will bring in a collection for you to see.

 Precautions

 - Sharp knife

 - Scissors

 - Net cutter for thin line

 - Lanyard to prevent loss

 - Deploy lines at arms length and keep fins clear

 - Avoid finning close to line

 - Avoid entanglement with other lines